sgladkoff/goldpan-ru/docs/interpretisto.md

 As a **Participant**, you can stream your video and audio, as well as share your screen.
 You can see and hear what the other **Participants** as well as **Presenters** are streaming in video and audio, as well as access the chat.

-If the conference has interpretation enabled, you will be able to choose your preferred language in order to filter out the users with the **Interpreter** role that are translating into that language.
-Any other audio will be reduced in volume to 30%, by default (you can change this in the Options), when the **Interpreter** is speaking.
+If the conference has interpretation enabled, you will be able to choose your preferred language in order to hear the simultaneous interpretation being done for that language.
+Any other audio will be reduced in volume to 30%, by default, to make the interpreration easier to hear.
+You can change this reduction rate in the **Options** menu.
 A green light will appear on your **Turn interpretation on/off** UI button if an **Interpreter** of the appropriate language pair is online.

 You will have access to the additional materials of the conference (if any) via the **Download additional materials** button.